jphjga/Online-Hospital-Inventory-Management-System/README.md

 To try out the system:

-1. Download the base folder.
+1. Download the project's zip file.

+2. Extract the folder.

-2. Open the project using Visual Studio.
+3. Open the project using Visual Studio.

-3. Migrate all models to automatically create the database.
+4. Migrate all models to automatically create the

+database. you can also create the databases tables manually as presented in the models folder.

-4. The system wil be ready for use.
+5. The system wil be ready for use.

 Contribution